-- 1795 On February 17th, Poland was incorporated.
+On February 17th, Poland was incorporated.
 It is believed that the name was taken from the old hymn tune "Poland," a great favorite of Moses Emery.
-During the settlement of Poland, small communities were established in the Town including Central, East, South and West Poland.
-Central Poland, known as Poland Corner, became the busiest portion of Poland after - 1797 The Wentworth Ricker Inn, later known as the Mansion House, opened. - 1802 Minot became a separate town from Poland. - The Shakers settled on Range Hill, a mile from the Poland Spring area.
-The original house was destroyed by lightning, but a marker on Route 26 shows the spot. - 1820 Maine becomes a state on March 15. - 1845 While the spring on the property had been known for decades, the Rickers began to believe the water had medicinal properties and as the fame of the water grew, they began sharing the water. - 1845 Ground was broken for the first railroad, which went between Portland and Montreal.
-The Androscoggin and Kennebec Railroad was chartered in this year and in 1849 it opened a route from Danville Junction on the Grand Trunk to Waterville. - Part of Poland known as Marston's Corner became part of Auburn. - 1859 Industry was attracted to Poland's waterpower sites.
-When the population was 2,660, it had four sawmills, a gristmill, a tannery and a carriage factory.
-The St. Lawrence and Atlantic Railroad passed through the northeastern corner of the town, spurring development and bringing tourists drawn to its scenic ponds and gentle hills. - The first commercial sale of Poland Spring water was made. - John S. Briggs built a steam mill.
-In 1875, an addition was built for a saw and shingle mill a well as a clapboard mill and planer.
-He added a butter factory in 1884, and a threshing machine in 1888. - The Ricker Family opened the Poland Spring House which shortly became a popular attraction for the country's social and political elite.
-The hotel was eventually comprised of over 350 guest rooms, a barber shop, dance and photography studios, pool room, music hall, bowling alley, dining facilities, fire sprinkler system and elevators, and served as the crown jewel of the resort grounds. - 1877-80 The Poland Shakers joined with the Shakers in New Gloucester. - The Poland Dairy Association built a butter factory where the Poland Community School now stands.
-The factory had an output of 300 pounds per day.
-The old creamery well is still in the school basement.
+During the settlement of Poland, small communities were established in the town including Central, East, South and West Poland.
+Central Poland, known as Poland Corner, became the busiest portion of Poland.

+1797 The Wentworth Ricker Inn, later known as the Mansion House, opened.

+Wentworth Ricker Inn / Mansion House

+- 1802 Minot became a separate town from Poland. - The Shakers settled on Range Hill, a mile from the Poland Spring area.
+The original house was destroyed by lightning, but a marker on Route 26 shows the spot. - 1820 Maine becomes a state on March 15. - 1845 While the spring on the property had been known for decades, the Rickers began to believe the water had medicinal properties and as the fame of the water grew, they began sharing the water. - Ground was broken for the first railroad, which went between Portland and Montreal.
+The Androscoggin and Kennebec Railroad was chartered in this year and, in 1849, it opened a route from Danville Junction on the Grand Trunk to Waterville. - Part of Poland known as Marston's Corner became part of Auburn. - 1859 Industry was attracted to Poland's waterpower sites.
+When the population was 2,660, it had four sawmills, a gristmill, a tannery, and a carriage factory.
+The St. Lawrence and Atlantic Railroad passed through the northeastern corner of the town, spurring development and bringing tourists drawn to its scenic ponds and gentle hills. - 1859 The first commercial sale of Poland Spring water was made.

+John S. Briggs built a steam mill.
+In 1875, an addition was built for a saw and shingle mill as well as a clapboard mill and planer.
+He added a butter factory in 1884 and a threshing machine in 1888.

+The Ricker Family opened the Poland Spring House which became a popular attraction for the country's social and political elite.
+The hotel was eventually comprised of over 350 guest rooms, barber shop, dance and photography studios, pool room, music hall, bowling alley, dining facilities, fire sprinkler system and elevators, and served as the crown jewel of the resort grounds.